 How will I know you have received my application?

 We acknowledge all applications we receive by email.
-If you haven’t heard from us within seven working days of posting or electronically submitting your application please call to check whether we received it.
+If you haven’t heard from us within seven working days of electronically submitting your application please call to check whether we received it.

 How long will it take to assess my application?